 1) Tell us who should read this book.

 “Although it is a children’s picture book designed for the Kinder through 5th grader, EVERYONE should read this book.
 We all need to hear, especially during these times in our world, that kindness is everywhere when you really look around.
 However, if you are experiencing unkind and mean language in your life that is directed at you: you are not alone, it is not your fault, and it is okay to ask for help.”

 2) Why did you write this book?

 “I wrote this book to give families and teachers and counselors a tool to open up conversations with young people about unkind and mean language that may be happening at home.
-After being a foster parent and then later going through a difficult divorce, I found it necessary to explain to my children that tough stuff happens and sometimes mean things are said to them and to remember that they are not at fault and they are not alone and sometimes grown-ups need help.”
+After being a foster parent and then later going through a difficult divorce, I found it necessary to explain to my children that tough stuff happens and sometimes mean things are said to them or their loved ones.
+Remember that they are not at fault and they are not alone.
+Sometimes even grown-ups need help.”

 3) Do you plan to write more books?

-“Yes, I am finishing up several similar books both for Elementary and High School ages that will help facilitate discussion around family and peer relationships and how to process tough topics, be prepared to face these events or help their friends face them, and how to handle situations that may be difficult in a positive and empowering way.
+“Yes, I am finishing up several similar books both for elementary and high school ages that will help facilitate discussion around family and peer relationships and how to process tough topics.
+We need more preparation to face these events or help their friends face them.
+We need to learn how to handle situations that may be difficult in a positive and empowering way.
 I am especially concerned about our young people’s mental health and want to provide a venue to talk about feelings and teach skills around unhealthy relationships.”

 4) What are some of the tough topics that young people face now a days?